earth2observe/downscaling-tools/doc/manual.rst

 Introduction
 ============

-Within this manual we introduce a Python based meteorological downscaling tool that allows one to:
+e2o_downscaling tools consists of a number of Python based meteorological scripts focussing on downscaling the meteorological forcing of the eartH2Observe project.
+The scripts can:

 + retrieve all meteorological variables that are part of the eartH2Observe WRR1 and WRR2 datasets for a region of interest on a user defined grid extent and resolution;